 University of New Hampshire - Main Campus is among your top options if you want to study Natural Resource Management.
-Graduates of the Resource Management program make around $39,955 in their early career salary and $70,839 in their mid-career salary.
-The neighborhood of Durham, New Hampshire, is decent for scholars who like a quieter, suburban spot.
+Students from the Natural Resource Management degree program at University of New Hampshire - Main Campus make 5.1% more than the average graduate with the same degree.
+Located in Durham, New Hampshire, U of NH provides a dependable, suburban experience for scholars.

 University of Rhode Island is a great option for individuals interested in a Natural Resource Management major.
 University of Rhode Island natural resource management students receive 4.3% more than the standard resource management grad.
-Located in Kingston, Rhode Island, delivers a dependable, suburban experience for scholars.
+Located in Kingston, Rhode Island, URI delivers a dependable, suburban experience for scholars.

 It's difficult to beat University of Georgia if you wish to study Natural Resource Management.
 Resource management graduates from University of Georgia get a earnings boost of about 3.4% over the typical income of natural resource management majors.
-The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.
+University of Georgia is one of the largest schools in Georgia.

 Just 37.0% of students graduate in four years.
 UGA is way ahead of the pack on that mark with 62.2% of students finishing on time.
 UGA features a high performing men's football team.
 Check out some school videos to learn more about what's happening on campus.